 What’s not at issue here is the idea that a powerful Jewish lobby has created “an exception about Palestine” meant to silence advocates for Palestine.
 What’s at issue is not even about shutting out anti-Zionist groups like JVP or even more vanilla voices critical of Israeli policy and Zionism from organized Jewish life.
 It’s certainly not about criticism of Israel, or even the demonization of Israel, which happens all the time.
-Let’s even agree for the sake of argument that what at stake for the left is not about anti-Semitism, even though it often is, when anti-Zionism slips sometimes easily, almost naturally, into hatred for Jews, who, after all, by and large support their fellow Jews in Israel, who support the stubborn and sometime awful right to Jewish political self-determination.
+Let’s even agree for the sake of argument that what is at stake for the left is not anti-Semitism, even though it often is in that anti-Zionism slips sometimes almost naturally into hatred for Jews who by and large support their fellow Jews in Israel and support the general principle of Jewish political self-determination in Israel.

 What the collision at the National LGBT Task Force Creating Change makes clear is that the struggle over free speech and protest, and Israel and Palestine are not abstract questions that can be settled on the left by weasel words like “pinkwashing” and “intersectionality.”
-As a debating tactic, arguments about anti-Semitism are almost pointless, never ending debate and almost always impossible to prove except in its most overt instances.
+As a debating tactic, arguments about anti-Semitism have become a pointless, neverending debate and almost always impossible to prove except in its most overt instances.
 What is easier to argue is that protests like this, at the very least, constitute an extreme form of verbal and moral abuse and physical harassment.
-Most seriously, these kinds of protest signal serious infringements upon the right of Jews to the right to free speech guaranteed by the first amendment of the United States constitution.
+Most seriously, these kinds of protest signal serious infringements upon the right of Jews to the first amendment rights to free speech.

 For the left and American Jews, there are general questions about identity and organization to consider: